nilay994/nilay994.github.io/ssh.md

 <div style="text-align:center"><img src="./img/ssh/ssh2.png" width="600px"><br><em>Figure2: What can be connected straightaway ✅ and what cannot ❌</em></div>

-[^1] Maybe even a router isn't needed to connect `A` and `C` in the red area.
+[^1: sidenote] Maybe even a router isn't needed to connect `A` and `C` in the red area.
 Two computers can directly be connected using a single ethernet cable, but in the absence of an IP resolver like a router,  the IP addresses for both `A` and `C` must be static and in the same subnet mask.
-Also, the ethernet cable that might be required could be a crossover-cable.
+Also, the ethernet cable that might be required could be a crossover-cable like CAT-5e/CAT-6.

 ## Chapter 3: Open your heart to the internet (connect `B` and `C`)
-I've experienced that asking people to hand out their credentials or to asking them to follow multiple steps could discourage them to try out our nice method.
+Asking people to hand out their credentials could discourage them to try out our nice method.
 So the efforts could stay focussed on `C`'s side than `B`.
 Only one of them needs to follow the steps below.
 So, what does `C` have to do to make `B` connect to it?
 In such an arrangement, `C` becomes the server side and `B` becomes the client side.
 1. Allow incoming connections to `C` by opening a port on the *main* router.
 PC Magazine defines Port forwarding in the following manner:
    > *"Port forwarding is commonly used to make services on a host residing on a protected or internal network available to hosts on the opposite side of the gateway (external network), by remapping the destination IP address and port number of the communication to an internal host." bala-bala boom technical skip~~*